nomaanhusain/ros2_fastDDS_vicon/vicon-tracking-data-guide.md

 ## Troubleshooting

 ### Custom Message Type
 The messages received through the Vicon system are of a custom type.
-If you run into type erorrs, you may need to have the support for this in your workspace using the <a ref="https://github.com/einstein07/vicon_interfaces">ros2_interfaces</a> package.
+If you run into type erorrs, you may need to have the support for this in your workspace using the [ros2_interfaces](https://github.com/einstein07/vicon_interfaces) package.

 Suppose your ROS 2 workspace folder is called `ros2_ws`, then: